How graduates with any degree subject can start a career in quantity surveying or building surveying

 The chances of getting a graduate surveying job without an RICS degree

 Graduate quantity surveyors are in demand with employers – TARGETjobs has definitely seen a rise in the number of quantity surveying graduate schemes being advertised over the past couple of years.
 Most of these are aimed at people with an RICS-accredited undergraduate or postgraduate quantity surveying degree, but there are some graduate employers who do accept applications from non-cognates (see below).
-We expect the number of employers offering non-cognate schemes to increase in the next few years if the construction industry continues to recover.

 There appears to be fewer graduate schemes for building surveyors than quantity surveyors, and these can mostly be found with property firms or specialist chartered surveying firms.
 The majority of these do ask for an RICS-accredited degree, but there are a few schemes for non-cognates (see below).